rickyqin005/RHSX/README.md

 ## Commands

 ### /join
-Turns a user into trader, granting access to the trading platform.
+Adds a user to the trader list, granting access to the trading platform.

 ### /submit limit [ticker] [direction] [quantity] [limit_price]
 Submits a limit order.